 Staying at Jetwing Lake felt very remote to us even though it is not that far from Sigiriya Rock Fortress, one of the most famous landmarks in Sri Lanka that you must climb.
 Staying here you will have half board which means you get a breakfast buffet and a buffet dinner.
 Their buffet is extensive.

 To get here you would fly into Sri Lanka’s main airport Columbo and hire a driver to take you to Kandy.
 While you are in the area you will want to go on an elephant safari.
+For more things to do read Sri Lanka Bucket List for Families.

 2. Agionissi Resort in Greece

 Agionissi Resort was one our entire family loved for multiple reasons.
 It’s well off the beaten path on Amouliani Island, with two beaches.
 Overall, it is incredibly peaceful.
 There are only 69 rooms, so you basically have the entire place to yourself, at least that is the way it feels.
 The rooms are basic but perfect and the food is excellent.
 This is near Ouranopolis in Greece, so if you need something you are a short ferry ride away.
 Cars are allowed on the island.
+Here is a Halkidiki Itinerary you can use to plan a lovely trip to this area.

 3. Silvies Valley Ranch in Oregon

 Gorgeous log cabins, profoundly delicious food, and activities like shooting guns and playing with goats!
 Plus, you are literally off the grid so whoever you are traveling with you are going to get some serious quality time with them.
+Read our in-depth review of Silvies Valley Ranch and check out Silvies Valley Ranch Golf courses!

 4. L’Auberge du Vieux Moulin in Quebec

 Jonah and I stayed at the L’Auberge du Vieux Moulin last summer and we absolutely loved it.
 You feel like you are in the middle of nowhere and you kind of are.
 It’s secluded and has everything families need for a wonderful stay, including kayaks, paddleboards, a playground, and gourmet food.
 Plus, they have a Nordic spa which means lots of hot tubs.
+To see things to do in the surrounding areas check out Lanaudière Summer Travel Guide.

 5. Steamboat Inn

 A hidden gem in the middle of Oregon is the Steamboat Inn.
 It’s an exquisite little property with 20 intimate condos or cottages perfect for families in the Umpqua National Forest.
 The dining options are outstanding, some of the best we’ve ever had at a hotel.
 Families have a chance to reconnect since there’s no wifi in the cabins and you are basically off the grid.
 Their library is decked out with loads of board games, books, and a bar.
 People stay here to fly fish on the river that runs next to the hotel.
 Nearby are tons of waterfalls and good hiking.
+To learn more read The Ultimate Southern Oregon Road Trip; 9 Day Itinerary.

 6. Loboc River Resort in Bohol, Philippines